A number of men today are quite unsettled by the modern empowered woman. She is forthright, a go-getter, challenging and beautiful.

 IT IS NOT A WAR!!

 Who goes to schools to mentor young girls?
 Women professionals who have made it.
-Who are making a concerted effort to empower female youth?
+Who is making a concerted effort to empower female youth?
 Women professionals and entrepreneurs!

 Who are lobbying men and making them sensitive to women’s issues?
 Yet again women professionals and entrepreneurs!